drvinceknight/pfm/book/building-tools/01-variables-conditionals-loops/how/main.md

 Given an iterable, it is possible to repeat some code for every item in the iterable.
 This is done using what is called a `for` loop.
-Following the `for` a dummy variable is given then followed by the `in` keyword and the iterable.
+Following the `for` a placeholder variable is given then followed by the `in` keyword and the iterable.
 After that the indented code that will be repeated for every value of the iterable.